IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 This sample uses **HWIREST API** to do the following:
 - List CPCs and retrieve the URI and target name associated with the LOCAL CPC or the *CPCname* provided
 - List the LPARs on the designated CPC and query the LPAR status.
-- For each LPAR matching the reqested status (default is operating), retrieve the following information:
+- For each LPAR matching the requested status (default is operating), retrieve the following information:
      - crypto-activity-cpu-counter-authorization-control
      - assigned-crypto-domains
      - assigned-cryptos